avnet-iotconnect/iotc-python-greengrass-demos/README.md

 * Your Firmware is created.
 * The demo component from this repo is deployed to your device.

-While we expect to expand this repository with additional advanced examples, only two examples are available in this repository currently: the STM32 MP1/MP2 AI Vision Demo and the STM32MP1 PROTEUS BLE Demo.

 # AI Vision Demo

 This demo integrates with the code provided by ST and can detect objects by using the camera